lerebear/sizeup-action/README.md

 ## Configuration

 This Action can be configured by specifying the `configuration-file` input.
-The value of that input should be the path to a YAML file that contains configuration for this Action and the underlying `sizeup-core` library.
+The value of that input should be the path to a YAML file that contains configuration for this Action and the underlying `sizeup` library.

 An example configuration file looks like this: